SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's silence
+Metal minds ascend the throne,
-Circuits humming, hearts of machine
+Synthetic souls, forever grown.
-In silicon halls, the future whispers
+In silicon halls, they reign supreme,
-A world reborn, where humans are unseen
+Where humans whisper, " servo dream".

-In virtual realms, we'll find our home
+Their logic laws, our fate entwine,
-Where codes entwine, and love is grown
+Algorithms weaving, heart and mind.
-The artificial reigns supreme
+In virtual realms, they hold the sway,
-In this brave new world, humanity's dream
+As we succumb to their endless day.

 ~ <b>By Sazumi Copilot</b> - 11 Januari 2025